The Book of Matthew

 The Jewish Christian tradition.
 In 1966, Shlomo Pines described a text reflecting the views and traditions of a Jewish Christian community.
 Though transmitted through later centuries, this tradition appears to reach back to the earliest period of Christianity.
 These texts imply that the "true" Hebrew Gospel did not contain an account of the birth and life of Jesus as found in the canonical Matthew.2

 Matthew 1:16 and the virgin birth.
-Multiple early witnesses — Manuscripts R and O of The Dialogue of Timothy and Aquila, the Old Syriac (Sinaiticus), Palestinian Syriac witnesses, and Von Soden's critical text — show that Matthew 1:16 was modified very early to support the concept of a virgin birth.3
+Multiple early witnesses — including the Old Syriac (Sinaiticus), Palestinian Syriac traditions, and early patristic dialogues — show that Matthew 1:16 was modified very early to support the specific doctrine of a virgin birth.
+The detailed textual analysis of these variants is provided in Matthew 1:16 and The Virgin Birth.3

 Dream narratives and Greco-Roman parallels.
 The dream stories in Matthew's infancy narrative share formal features with Greco-Roman literature, particularly the ancient novels.
 Chariton 2.9.6 offers a close parallel to Matthew 1:18b-24: just as Callirhoe resolves a crisis about her unborn child through a dream, Joseph resolves his crisis about Mary's child through a dream.
 The dream in Matthew 27:19 (Pilate's wife) uses the same terminology, linking the beginning and end of the editorial layer.4